 Wrapping it Up

 Most of us think of bacon in terms of breakfast as an accompaniment to eggs, or as a component in a bacon cheeseburger.
 Add to that the odd casserole here and there and the occasional BLT, and you have a pretty good idea of the extent to which one of the greatest of all cured meats is consumed in this country.
 More the pity because bacon and pancetta are extremely versatile in cooking, and their inclusion makes almost anything taste better.
-The following are a few suggestions for how bacon and pancetta can, as Emeril would say, kick it up a notch.
+The following are a few suggestions for how bacon and pancetta can kick it up a notch.

 - Not making soup from scratch?
 Crumble pieces of cooked bacon into ready-to-eat soups, especially creamy soups like tomato, corn, or potato-leek.